vipulnaik/diet-exercise-health/events/2024/2024-blood-test-plans-round-2.md

 Total cost of tests so far:

 * Own Your Labs: $238.71
-* Marek Diagnostics: $217 plus $5 phlebotomist fee
+* Marek Diagnostics: $217 plus $5 phlebotomist fee, totaling to $222
 * Request A Test: LabCorp: $390; Quest Diagnostics: $277 not including NMR lipoprofile which is exclusive to LabCorp

-So far, it looks like Marek Diagnostics is the winner, and that's what I plan to use.
+From these, Marek Diagnostics worked out to be the winner in terms of cost, and indeed it did end up costing what I had calculated ($222).

 ## Test reruns from September 2024